Safety and Security

-Police evidence suggests that students are the most targeted section of the society by criminals and this is no less the case in London.
-Therefore try to ensure you are safe and secure.
+Police evidence suggests that students are the most targeted section of the society by criminals.
+Therefore try to ensure you and your possessions are safe and secure.

 It might sound obvious but ways to keep your home safe include:

-- Use a burglar alarm if you have one.
-Seek written permission form your landlord/agent to change the burglar alarm code when you move in.
+- Use the burglar alarm if there is one.
+Get written permission from your landlord/agent to change the burglar alarm code when you move in.
 Failure to use an alarm where one is present could invalidate the Landlords insurance and they could then pursue you for any losses they incur.

-- If you do not have adequate outside lighting ask if you landlord is willing to install some.
+- If there is inadequate outside lighting ask if your landlord is willing to install some.

 - Keep windows and doors locked when you go out and even when you are home.

-- Don't announce on social media that you have got any new purchases or that you are going to be away, or you have purchased something.
+- Don't announce on social media that you have got any new purchases or that you are going to be away.

 - Place a notice asking for no flyers to be left outside.